 • Begain-Melek-Mendel Method (BMM)

 • Custom (User defined function for type reduction)

+The menu to choose the desired TR method is given in the figure 4.

-Fig. 4.Type Reduction Methods for Choosing
+Fig. 4.Type Reduction Methods for choosing

 In addition, it is possible to use a custom function for Type Reduction for the users who would like to develop their own type reduction function.
 To do this, ‘custom’ must be selected from the pop-up menu then the desired function can be selected for type reduction.